GeekTrainer/learn-typescript/m07-organize-code-in-typescript/includes/4-organize-code-using-multi-file-namespaces.md

 When there is a reference to more than one file, start with the highest-level namespace and then work your way down.
 TypeScript will use this order when compiling the files.

-> [!NOTE]
-> To implement multi-file namespaces, you need to use an IDE.
-It is not possible to do this in the Playground.
-See the **Lab setup** section later in this module for more information about setting up a development environment in Visual Studio Code.

 ## Compiling multi-file namespaces

 There are two ways to compile multiple file namespaces: per-file compilation and single file compilation.